 This aspect of the admissions policy allows Cippenham Nursery School to operate in line with the admission age and criteria for Reception Classes at Infant Schools within Slough Borough.

 Parents of children who choose schools from outside Slough Borough should be aware that this may mean that their child’s place at Cippenham Nursery School may end a term or more prior to their child being admitted to Reception Class in an Infant School.
 As such Cippenham Nursery School recommends that all parents who choose schools outside Slough Borough familiarise themselves with admission age and criteria for their local education authority.

-Pupils returning to a Slough school, who have been taken off roll, will be re-admitted to the school only if the school has a place available.
+Pupils returning to a Slough school, who have been taken off roll will be re-admitted to the school only if the school has a place available.
 Where a place is not available, the parents must apply for a place at an alternative school.
-The Admissions team can be contacted for advice on where there are vacancies on 01753 875728.
+The Admissions team can be contacted on for advice on where there are vacancies on 01753 875728.